jkittley/Arduino-Websocket-Webpage/README.md

 # Footnotes

 This tutorials origin.
 Dr Anne Le Brocq, a glaciologist at Exeter University, wanted a way to explain the seabed scanning technologies used in Antarctica to school children.
 Together we conceived and built the Ocean Scan project.
-Click to watch the video on Youtube
+Click to watch the video on Youtube.

 [![Ocean-Scan Project](http://img.youtube.com/vi/Y7ZZm3ZpZCg/0.jpg)](http://www.youtube.com/watch?v=Y7ZZm3ZpZCg)